-A Similar to calculating maximum loan amounts, employee-side payroll taxes are forgivable, but employer-side payroll taxes will not.
+Similar to calculating maximum loan amounts, employee-side payroll taxes are forgivable, but employer-side payroll taxes are not.

-43. What documentation do I need to have the loan forgiven?
+43. What documentation is required?

-PPP loan borrowers must apply through their lenders for loan forgiveness using SBA's Forgiveness
+loan forgiveness using SBA's Forgiveness

 Application.
 The application must include documentation verifying the number of employees on payroll and pay rates, such as IRS and state payroll tax filings and payroll and unemployment insurance filings.
 Other qualified expenses must be verified through documentation showing mortgage obligations and utility bills.